 Similarly, the entire wallet can be cleaned if others steal a private key.
 This is why reputable exchanges and/or cold wallets should be used, especially for long-term investments.

 8. “Forking” And Dilution Of The Market

 Occasionally there is dissent amongst developers and users of a cryptocurrency as to the way forward, resulting in an initiative to create a “fork”.

 This fork is the separation of one cryptocurrency into two.
-The second cryptocurrency has its protocols changed from the original in order to add new features (or to reverse a catastrophic issue).
+The second cryptocurrency has its protocols changed from the original to add new features (or reverse a catastrophic issue).
 The two cryptocurrencies share a transaction history up until that point.
 Bitcoin itself had its first fork in 2017 when Bitcoin Cash was created.

 The problem that this can cause, and one of the risks of investing in bitcoin, is that users may migrate to this different crypto, thereby shifting investment while also diluting the market.
-While this isn’t always a problem, its implications must be understood if you’re investing in the crypto.
+While this isn’t always a problem, its implications must be understood if you’re investing in crypto.